Rosie Kay Dance Company: Absolute Solo II

 After booking, if you don't receive your tickets digitally, make sure to check your spam / junk folder for your ticket confirmation.

 Please note there is a transaction fee of £2.50 on all payment types.
 This covers administration costs and enables us to provide a dedicated booking service.
 This charge does not apply to transactions under £10, group bookings over 50 and school group bookings.
 We also waive this charge if you are a REP Friend.
 Please talk to a member of our BOX office team if you require further information.

 Following the recent government announcement outlining the roadmap to re-opening, we want to reassure you of the measures that will be in place when you visit.
 Full details can be viewed here.

 Please arrive 5 minutes before your allocated auditorium entrance time, which you can find on your ticket.
 On entering the auditorium please sit in your allocated seats only, in order to maintain socially distanced from other audience members.

 Please note we cannot admit latecomers and a cloakroom service will not be available, so please avoid bringing large bags.

-If you feel too unwell to attend on the date of your performance, we are happy to offer a credit note for another performance.
+If you feel too unwell to attend on the date of your performance, we are happy to offer a credit note for another performance (subject to availability).